ENERZAi/OptimaV2-Docs/docs/kernel/Tutorial/Chapter1.md

 ```
 Do you see how it works?
 The value '4' (which was the compile time value) is embedded inside runtime code.

-We can put any expression that can be converter into runtime code inside compile time code block.
+We can put any expression that can be converted into runtime code inside compile time code block.
 Following still works.

 ```
 template</selection : idx, valueToAdd : int32/>